This fall, taxpayers with a tax liability will receive a rebate of up to $200 for individual filers and up to $400 for joint filers.

 Some taxpayers will receive the rebate by direct deposit and some will receive a paper check

-If you received a refund by direct deposit this year, you’ll likely receive your rebate by direct deposit in the same bank account.
+If you received your refund by direct deposit this year, you’ll likely receive your rebate by direct deposit in the same bank account.
 All other eligible taxpayers will receive their rebate by paper check in the mail.

 • If you've moved in the last year and have a current forwarding order with the USPS, your check will be forwarded to your new address.